EnigmaCurry/sway-home/NIXOS_VM.md

 # Install NixOS in a VM

 Using [quickemu](https://github.com/quickemu-project/quickemu), you
 can create a NixOS VM for testing purposes.

-If you are installing to a real machine, skip to the [Install NixOS](#install-nixos) section and skip the part about the serial port, its the same instructions otherwise.
+Once you've installed NixOS on the VM, head back to [NIXOS.md](NIXOS.md#bootstrap-the-config) to finish the bootstrapping steps.

 ## Install quickemu